Know About The Amazing Tulsi Herb Benefits

-Ayurveda refers to tulsi or holy basil as “the incomparable one,” “mother medicine of nature” and “the queen of herbs”.
-Let’s take a look at the benefits, uses, research, and contraindications of tulsi
+Ayurveda refers to tulsi as “the incomparable one,” “mother medicine of nature” and “the queen of herbs”.
+In this blog, we will take a look at all the tulsi benefits, uses, research and the perfect recipe to make a fresh tulsi tea.

 It is revered as an elixir of life for both its medicinal and spiritual properties.
 It belongs to the mint family and has two main varieties1.
 The greener variety is called ‘Rama tulsi’ and the purplish variety is called ‘Krishna tulsi’.

-Holy basil or ocimum sanctum, should not be confused with sweet basil, ocimum basilicum, which is commonly used for culinary purposes.
+Holy basil or tulsi should not be confused with sweet basil, ocimum basilicum, which is commonly used for culinary purposes.

-Every Indian household has a tulsi plant which is used for spiritual and religious practices.
-Its strong eugenol laden smell is believed to repel mosquitoes, flies, and insects.
+Every Indian household has a tulsi plant, which is used for spiritual and religious practices.

 Fun Fact: Hundreds of thousands of tulsi plants have been planted around the Taj Mahal (India), one of the seven wonders of the world, to help protect the iconic marble building from environmental pollution and damage.2